mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw3-thibodeau-mylinh/stat545-hw03-thibodeau-mylinh.md

 I don't have a "time" value in my dataset, so I will use some equivalences for genomic data, this would be an example:

 -   Countries -&gt; class factor variable (e.g. hugo)
--   Continent -&gt; class factor variable that overarch another factor variable (e.g. cancer.gene.type)
+-   Continent -&gt; class factor variable that overarch another factor variable (e.g. cancer.gene.type, copy.category)
 -   Life expectancy -&gt; class numeric (e.g. RPKM, FC.mean.Bodymap, or even avg.TCGA.percentile treated as a numeric variable)
--   Year -&gt; class integer (e.g. chromosome start, copy.change), or class factor (e.g. avg.TCGA.percentile as a factor variable)
+-   Year -&gt; class integer (e.g. chromosome start, copy.change), or class numeric (e.g. avg.TCGA.percentile as a numeric variable)

 I took the liberty to change the class of my variables in order to answer the homework requirements.
 For example, avg.TCGA.percentile can be either an integer or a numeric class, depending on my needs.

 ------------------------------------------------------------------------

-1. Get the maximum and minimum RPKM (Reads Per Kilobase of transcript per Million mapped reads) for each cancer.gene.type.
+### Get the maximum and minimum RPKM (Reads Per Kilobase of transcript per Million mapped reads) for each cancer.gene.type.
 You can find more information about this genomic parameter with [this blog](http://www.rna-seqblog.com/rpkm-fpkm-and-tpm-clearly-explained/) if you are curious.

 Note.
 Rna-seq data (or transcriptome) is used as a surrogate of gene expression in genomic analyses.